Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Abstract

 \section{Abstract}

 We present a detailed numerical study of a protocol for momentum-selective transport of a Bose–Einstein condensate (BEC) in a one-dimensional optical lattice, achieving narrow momentum distributions through controlled non-adiabatic dynamics.
 The protocol consists of non-adiabatic loading into the lattice, coherent acceleration using a symmetric trapezoidal acceleration profile, and non-adiabatic release into free space.
 Using the time-dependent Gross–Pitaevskii equation, we simulate the full sequence and analyze the role of non-adiabatic excitations on the final momentum distribution.
 We identify the intra-site breathing dynamics as the dominant mechanism governing spectral purity under fast loading conditions.
 By tracking the condensate's spatial width during the evolution, we demonstrate a direct correlation with the final momentum spread.
 A variational model based on a Gaussian ansatz quantitatively reproduces the observed dynamics and provides physical insight into the breathing mechanism.
-Our results reveal the existence of “magic” times, \emph{i.e} specific loading or acceleration durations synchronized with the breathing oscillation period, where quasi-monochromatic momentum distributions can be achieved even with loading times as short as \SI{100}{\micro\second}, offering a route to coherent transport that is faster than adiabatic protocols.
-This approach is particularly relevant for quantum sensors operating under stringent timing constraints.
+Our results reveal the existence of “magic” times, \emph{i.e}, specific loading or acceleration durations synchronized with the breathing oscillation period, where quasi-monochromatic momentum distributions can be achieved even with loading times as short as \SI{100}{\micro\second}.
+In the tight-binding regime, this approach offers speedup factors of 3 to 6 compared to adiabatic protocols while maintaining high transfer fidelities, providing a practical route to coherent transport for quantum sensors operating under stringent timing constraints.